API Development with nfltr + Postman

 Workflow: Load Testing with Postman + nfltr

-# Use a named tunnel for stable URL
+# Use a share URL for easy access

 In Postman: